 Being in Australia when the One Motorcycle Show is happening over in Portland USA is like not getting any presents at Christmas time.
 Thankfully a flood of social media posts from the lucky sods who attended has helped to bring the show to me.
-As I waded through the hundreds of photos I noted several bikes that I've been searching the show happened and this one finally popped up on David Mucci's awesome blog Moto Mucci.
+As I waded through the hundreds of photos I noted several bikes worth hunting down and this one finally popped up on David Mucci's awesome blog, Moto Mucci.

 Built by Toby Grubb and Justin Lewis the 'DigitalCraftBike750' or DCB750 for short, represents an opportunity for two guys who specialise in the digital space to spend some time with real world mechanics, which in this case happened to be a '73 Honda CB750.

 This isn't the guys first encounter with a custom motorcycle.
 Justin and Toby are part of the crew at Instrument, the digital agency that recently released 'Build' the interactive motorcycle movie.
 Inspired by some of Portlands top custom builders they set out to utilise their skills in digital design to create their own vision of a custom motorcycle.
 Starting with a "dust-collecting" CB donor bike owned by a fellow Instrument team member, the guys began the build where they felt most comfortable, on a computer screen.
 Working in Illustrator they created a schematic and 3D model that was influenced by Cafe Racer styling and mimicked the finish and form of Apple's iconic G5.

 "We make beautiful things.
 Most of the time, these things live in the digital realm, but every once in awhile we get to mix our digital craft with real world blood, sweat, and tears.
 Instrument's DigitalCraftBike750 is the quintessential example of that."